pypa/cibuildwheel/docs/options.md

 `auto` will auto-detect platform using environment variables, such as `TRAVIS_OS_NAME`/`APPVEYOR`/`CIRCLECI`.

 For `linux` you need Docker running, on macOS or Linux.
 For `macos`, you need a Mac machine, and note that this script is going to automatically install MacPython on your system, so don't run on your development machine.
-For `windows`, you need to run in Windows, and it will build and test for all versions of Python under `C:\cibw\python`.
+For `windows`, you need to run in Windows, and `cibuildwheel` will install required versions of Python to `C:\cibw\python` using NuGet.

 This option can also be set using the command-line option `--platform`.